dtodd-wipeos/Ebay-WooCommerce-Shim/readme.md

 This is optional if you are fine with having all your products appear as "uncategorized".
 If you would prefer to have a mapping, get ready for some data entry.

+If you do decide to do a category mapping, at the minimum, you must have a category called "Uncategorized" and have the wc-id and wc-name for that in the JSON file.

 First, get all categories from Woo-Commerce ([documented here](http://woocommerce.github.io/woocommerce-rest-api-docs/#list-all-product-categories)).
 You will need to request incrementing pages until you get nothing returned.
 The fields that are important are "id" and "name"; Name is only used so that you can identify the category in the future.

 Once you have those fields, throw them into the mapping json file with `id` being changed to `wc-id`, and `name` being changed to `wc-name`.